wp-plugins/youtube-feed-2-wp-post/readme.txt

 === Plugin Name ===
 Contributors: sohelamin
 Tags: youtube, post, appzcoder, sohelamin
-Requires at least: 3.0.1
+Requires at least: 3.6
 Tested up to: 4.0
 Stable tag: 4.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A wordpress plugin which is simply allow you to import your youtube video feed as a post within every 30 minutes.
+A wordpress plugin which is simply allow you to import your YouTube video feed as a post within every 30 minutes.

 == Description ==